1. Home

 The unique ID will at first consist of 5 digits but will increase after you have surpassed that number of documents.

-The Metadata Card also includes a colored bar, which changes between orange, green and red to visualize different states or item types.
+The Metadata Card also includes a light blue bar, which changes between green (approved) and red (archived or retired) to visualize different states of documents.
 Regardless of the color, this section includes very useful buttons:

 Flagging an item will turn on notifications, so as it progresses through the different workflow steps you will be notified each time a change is made.